ufo2mstar/ufo2mstar.github.io/_posts/2017-11-27-mind_inputs_and_opinions.md

 1. the uncertainity in establishing the credibility of the leader
 2. the possibility of selecting charlatans and rhetoricians and salesmen (if the political climate of late is anything to go by)

+## And In action
+Historically Close-minded adherence to leadership at times of crisis
+> "I was **only following orders!**"

+- at it's best leads to **Revolutions**
+like the **French** or **American Revolutions**, laying the groundwork for these thriving economic centers of today
+- at it's worst leads to **World Wars**
+from the **Nuremberg defense** to **Manhattan Project**.. _both sides, both sides_ :smirk: (oh!
+2017 presidential references, how long will you be remembered?)

+It is very hard to prescribe a generic course of action, in simple terms, for the multivariate complex problems we solve everyday and the decisions we are faced with.
+But IMHO, I feel a certain degree of self-consciousness (of your mental station) along with factoring into your formulation historical and evident scientific facts, goes a long way in trying to keep bias at bay.

 # On Neutral-minded, non-opinionated, nonviolent stoicism..
 Alright, this post has inflated enough already!.. watch out for the next installment of, reasoning from disparate subject fields :grin:

 # Bottomline
-But with time to revel on any topic (casual or contentious), and intellectual prowess to pry into its depths, I myself opt for the former, as I believe
+But for any topic (casual or contentious), if I have time to revel on it, and intellectual prowess to pry into its depths, I myself opt for the former, as I believe
 > open minds opens doors!

-and for those who feel I am being too idealistic, **remember** (to vaguely misquote something I have heard before)
+and for those who feel I am being too idealistic, **remember** (to vaguely (_mis_)quote something I have heard before)
 > No pessimist has ever won a war..